sourcelocation/RedditBot/README.md

 # RedditBot
  A reddit bot with a lot of functionality.

+## Main features
+ * Auto-reply to submissions on the selected subreddit
+ * Customizable messages' texts, delays etc.
+ * Reply to responses to bot's comments or upvote/downvote them **(SOON)**
+ * Upvote or downvote every submission on a subreddit
+ * Simple UI

 ## Disclamer
 I, the creator, am not responsible for any actions, and or damages, caused by this software.